Kat Presley

 - or when her friends pile in

-with laughter in their eyes
+with laughter in their eyes,

-- or when Serenity and Ramey
+or Serenity and Ramey

 come barreling through the door